RiskofSnow/RiskofSnow/README.md

 ### Hello!

-I'm currently a student at Tech Elevator, learning full-stack Java software development, along with HTML and CSS!
+I am a graduate of Tech Elevator learning full-stack Java software development, HTML and CSS.
-My pronouns are she/it, and you can reach me at yoyofoe1@gmail.com
+My pronouns are she/her, and you can reach me at yoyofoe1@gmail.com

 <!--
 **RiskofSnow/RiskofSnow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.